-Retinopathy of prematurity (ROP) is when abnormal blood vessels form in a baby’s retina.
-Babies born before 31 weeks or who weigh less than 3.3 pounds are most at risk.
+Retinopathy of prematurity (ROP) is a retina condition that can happen when a baby is born early.
+Babies born before 31 weeks or who weigh less than 3.3 pounds (1,500 grams) are most at risk.
 Screenings detect ROP soon after birth.
-Most cases of ROP go away on their own without treatment.
-But some babies need a laser procedure or other treatments to prevent vision loss.
+Most don’t need treatment.
+But some babies need eye injections, laser treatment or surgery to prevent vision loss.

 Advertisement